before you buy

 max payload or max towing?

 One thing that often surprises first-time truck buyers is that towing and payload weights affect each other.
-If you're carrying a heavy payload, make sure to lighten your trailer weight and vice versa.
+If you're carrying a heavy payload, make sure to lighten your trailer load and vice versa.

 which features affect towing?